 - Endo emergencies and management.

-- Biologic response of pulp to various restorative materials and operative procedures.
+- The biologic response of pulp to various restorative materials and operative procedures.

 - Lasers in Endodontics.